-- The SD- and MN-based counties of the research area demonstrate lower than state average median household income and per capita money income rates. - The unemployment rates in South Dakota, North Dakota, and Minnesota are 4.8%, 4.3%, and 8.0% respectively.
-The SD-based counties and ND-based counties within the study area all exhibit higher than state average unemployment rates.
-The MN-based counties within the study area exhibit lower than state average unemployment rates. - All but one county in SD is above the state average for persons (%) below poverty, that being Day County (11.6%).
-Generally, the SD-based counties have much higher rates of persons below poverty than other counties within the study area. - Roberts County [SD] has a much higher rate of children in poverty as compared to the other counties. - All counties surveyed demonstrated high school graduate/GED completion rates less than their respective state averages, the lowest of which was found in Grant County [SD]. - Marshall and Roberts Counties in South Dakota demonstrate higher than state average access to healthy food, whereas Day and Grant Counties are significantly lower in this regard with less than 30% of people residing in those areas having access to healthy food sources.
+- The SD and MN based counties of the research area demonstrated lower than state average median household income and per capita money income rates. - The unemployment rates in South Dakota, North Dakota and Minnesota are 4.8%, 4.3% and 8.0% respectively.
+The SD based counties and ND based counties within the study area all exhibit higher than state average unemployment rates.
+The MN based counties within the study area exhibit lower than state average unemployment rates. - All but on county in SD is above the state average for person (%) below poverty, that being Day county (11.6%).
+Generally, the SD based counties have much higher rates of person below poverty than other counties within the study area. - Roberts County in SD has a much higher rate of children in poverty as compared to the other counties. - All counties surveyed demonstrated high school graduate/GED completion rates less than their respective state averages, the lowest of which was Grant County in SD. - Marshall and Roberts Counties in South Dakota demonstrated higher than state average access to healthy food, whereas Day and Grant counties are significantly lower in the regard with less than 30% of people residing in those areas having access to healthy food sources.